California “Grand Theft Auto” Law – Penal Code 487(d)(1) PC

-In California, grand theft auto is governed under Penal Code § 487(d)(1).
+In California, grand theft auto is governed under Penal Code 487(d)(1) pc.
 Grand theft auto is a “wobbler” offense which means you can be charged with a felony or misdemeanor.
 The prosecuting attorney holds discretion on whether to charge someone with either and factors the prosecutor considers is your prior criminal record and/or severity of the circumstances.
 Because grand theft auto is a “theft” crime, it carries adverse immigration consequences as a moral turpitude conviction.
 However, just because you’ve been arrested or charged with grand theft auto does not mean you’re guilty.
 The Law Offices of John D. Rogers is committed to zealously and passionately representing clients accused of numerous theft crimes and acknowledges the impact a theft conviction can have.
-To utilize the best effort to defeat grand theft auto charges, contact Mr. Rogers at 877-888-9820 now.
-The best approach to defeating criminal charges is early intervention by a criminal defense lawyer.

 Element of the Crime

 According to CALCRIM 1820, in order for someone to be guilty of grand theft auto, the prosecutor must prove each element beyond a reasonable doubt:

 - Defendant took or drove someone’s vehicle without their consent

 - Defendant intended to deprive the owner of possession or ownership for any period of time

 What are the Legal Defenses to Grand Theft Auto?

 - Consent: If you had valid consent from the owner of the vehicle then you are not guilty of grand theft auto.